 Why should I choose you and not another lawyer?

 What sometimes happens with busy law practices is that they get so busy, the lawyer can only spend so much time on a client file before having to deal with other files.
-That doesn’t happen at my law practice.
-In fact, I will turn away a potential client if I don’t feel I can devote sufficient time to his or her file.
+In fact, here we will turn away a potential client if there sufficient time cannot be dedicated to a file at any time.

-Lastly, I believe in approaching your matter with compassion and common sense because my job is to protect your legal rights and help you move forward in your life.
-I understand the emotional concerns, the financial pressures, and the legal issues.
-Don’t be afraid to ask for help.
-Contact me on (519) 804-9521 or send an email.
+Lastly, we believe in approaching your matter with compassion and common sense because our job is to protect your legal rights and help you move forward in your life.
+With a great capacity to understand the emotional concerns, the financial pressures, and the legal issues, don’t be afraid to ask for help.
+Contact us on (519) 804-9521 or send an email.